cloudera/director-azure-plugin/README.md

 * `provider` > `azure-backend-operation-polling-timeout-second` defines the timeout in seconds for a task interacting with the Azure backend.
 Chances are you won't need to change this.
 * `instance` > `instance-prefix-regex` defines the regex that instances names get validated against.
 This will only change if Azure changes their backend.
 Don't change this.
 * `instance` > `dns-fqdn-suffix-regex` defines the regex that the FQDN Suffix gets validated against.
 This will only change if Azure changes their backend.
 Don't change this.
+* `instance` > `nic-name-from-vm-url-regex` defines the regex that is used to extract the Network Interface resource name from the VM information.
+* `instance` > `availability-set-name-from-vm-url-regex` defines the regex that is used to extract the Availability Set resource name from the VM information.
+* `instance` > `storage-account-name-from-vm-url-regex` defines the regex that is used to extract the StorageAccount resource name from the VM information.
 * `instance` > `azure-disallowed-usernames` defines the list of usernames disallowed by Azure.
 This will only change if Azure changes their backend.
 Don't change this.

 ## Copyright and License
 Copyright © 2016 Cloudera.
 Licensed under the Apache License.